 Validation is a specialist career path within pharmaceutical and medical device manufacturing.
 The purpose of this team is to create documentation and run tests to show that a manufacturing process and the equipment associated with it will produce a consistent and reliable result.

-(We’ve got a much more detailed article on validation in pharma if that’s what you’re looking for).
+(We’ve got a much more detailed article on validation in pharmaceutical manufacturing industry if that’s what you’re looking for).

 The most successful members of validation teams generally have the following: